 Applicants with substantial research training may apply during their residency (preferable after at least 2 years of clinical practice).

 Applicants who have completed residency should normally not have completed more than 6 years in full time practice.

 The school is only for residents in Europe (Europe being the 47 countries of the Council of Europe plus Israel and Belarus).

 Your application will be considered individually and on its merits.
 A personal statement to explain, in your own words, why you should attend, is mandatory.

 Please note that it is not possible to participate in more than one school of ECNP.

 How to apply

-Online application will open in October 2018.
+Online application is open.
 The deadline to apply is 1 March 2019.

 During the application process, applicants are asked to upload the following: